 The following sections contain hints to help you solve common problems.
-Note that you should also check the section “System Environment” in the Install Tool, in which TYPO3 will inform you about errors and warnings in your installation which might influence performance.
+Note that you should also check the section “ADMIN TOOLS > Environment > Environment Status” in the Install Tool or TYPO3 backend.
+TYPO3 will inform you about errors and warnings in your installation.
 Follow the advice given there to fix those issues.
 This helps to solve or prevent most issues.

 Some settings may require adjustment for TYPO3 to operate correctly.

 TYPO3 makes use of several Apache modules (see System Requirements for more information).